plfa/plfa.github.io/src/plfa/part2/Untyped.lagda.md

     ≡
       f · (μ f)

+This fixpoint definition is well-known as [the Y combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed-point_combinators_in_lambda_calculus), discovered by Haskell Curry.

 With de Bruijn indices, we have the following:
 ```
 μ_ : ∀ {Γ} → (Γ , ★ ⊢ ★) → (Γ ⊢ ★)